Constructions using Galois Theory: Splitting Fields

 \hrule \end{example}

-We now present an algorithm to compute a splitting field of a polynomial given a chain of subgroups of its Galois group.
-This algorithm, which calls Algorithm~\ref{next} to compute defining polynomials, can be used to compute a minimal degree splitting field when called by Algorithm~\ref{split} as well as a splitting field which is a tower of radical extensions when called by Algorithm~\ref{radical_algo}.
+Now we present an algorithm to compute a tower of fixed fields of a polynomial given a chain of subgroups of its Galois group.
+This algorithm, which calls Algorithm~\ref{next} to compute defining polynomials, can be used to compute a splitting field when called by Algorithm~\ref{split} as well as a tower of radical extensions when called by Algorithm~\ref{radical_algo}.

-\begin{algo}[A splitting field of a polynomial using a chain of subgroups of its Galois group] Given \begin{itemize} \item a polynomial $f \in F[x]$, where $F$ is $\Q, \Q(\alpha)$ or $\F_q(t)$, of degree $n$ with $G = \Gal(f)$, and \item a chain $C$ of subgroups of $G$ ending with the trivial subgroup with \item corresponding invariants in $I$, \end{itemize} compute a splitting field for $f$, of degree $\#G$ over $F$, as a tower of algebraic extensions of $F$. \begin{enumerate} \item Set $K = F, B = \{ 1 \}$ and $P = \{ Id(G) \}$. \item for each $C_k \not= G$ in the chain $C$ in descending order find the minimal polynomial of a relative primitive element by \begin{enumerate} \item Compute the right transversal $T_k = C_{k-1} // C_k$. \item Compute a resolvent polynomial
+\begin{algo}[A splitting field of a polynomial using a chain of subgroups of its Galois group] Given \begin{itemize} \item a polynomial $f \in F[x]$, where $F$ is $\Q, \Q(\alpha)$ or $\F_q(t)$, of degree $n$ with $G = \Gal(f)$, and \item a chain $C$ of subgroups of $G$ ending with the trivial subgroup with \item corresponding invariants in $I$, \end{itemize} compute a splitting field for $f$, of degree $\#G$ over $F$, as a tower of algebraic extensions of $F$. \begin{enumerate} \item Set $K = F, B = \{ 1 \}$ and $P = \{ \mathop{\mathrm{Id}}(G) \}$. \item for each $C_k \not= G$ in the chain $C$ in descending order find the minimal polynomial of a relative primitive element by \begin{enumerate} \item Compute a right transversal $T_k = C_{k-1} // C_k$. \item Compute the resolvent polynomial

 using Algorithm~\ref{next} with input $f, K, T_k, I_k, B$ and $P$ to define the next extension $K \leftarrow K[x]/g(x)$ in the towerwhere $T$ is a Tschirnhausen transformation~(\cite[Section 3.7]{suth_galois_global}). \item Set $B \leftarrow [ \alpha^i b : b \in B, 1 \le i < \#T_k ]$ where $\alpha$ is a root of $g$, a primitive element of the extension in the tower defined by the resolvent polynomial in Step~\ref{resolve}. \item Set $P \leftarrow [ \tau \pi : \pi \in P, \tau \in T_k]$. \end{enumerate} \item return $K$ as the splitting field of $f$ corresponding to $C$. \end{enumerate} \end{algo}